 The Germans, like many other nations at the time, used an adaptation of the Maxim machine gun known and the Maschinengewehr 08, or MG 08.
-The MG 08 is a belt fed heavy machine gun that features a water cooled barrel and foldable sled mount.
-With the water cooled barrel, the MG 08 could sustain fire for long periods.
+The MG 08 is a belt fed heavy machine gun that features a water cooled barrel and folding sled mount.
+With the water-cooled barrel, the MG 08 could sustain fire for long periods.
 The sled made for a stable platform, giving the MG 08 the accuracy to pin down forces at a distance.
-The heavy machine gun made for a great defensive weapon, but its size and weight limited it to fixed positions.
+The heavy machine gun made for a great defensive firearm, but its size and weight limited it to fixed positions.

 The Germans also made use of pistols and pistol carbines for increased mobility and maneuverability.
 Pistol-carbine hybrids like the Artillery Luger and Mauser C96 that featured detachable buttstocks were sometimes carried by officers and used in night time raids.
-The close quarters situations of trench combat made such weapons smaller than the service rifle very useful.
+The close-quarters situations of trench combat made guns smaller than a service rifle very useful.

 Many of the remains that were recovered were simply parts or fragments of bone that couldn't be identified.
-These parts and partial remains were filled into a pit on to of the hill overlooking the cemetery, with an estimated 130,000 people represented by the mass.
+These parts and partial remains were filled into a pit on top of the hill overlooking the cemetery, with an estimated 130,000 people represented by the mass.
 The pit was built over with a memorial, the Douaumont Ossuary, in 1932 with financial assistance from the United States.
-Today, places like the Douaumont Ossuary stand as a reminder of the human toll of the war and the effectiveness of the weaponry used to fight it.
+Today, places like the Douaumont Ossuary stand as a reminder of the human toll of the war.

 To watch complete segments of past episodes of American Rifleman TV, go to americanrifleman.org/artv.
 For all-new episodes of ARTV, tune in Wednesday nights to Outdoor Channel 8:30 p.m. and 11:30 p.m.
 EST.